 Self-Generation Incentive Program

-CSE administers the Self-Generation Incentive Program (SGIP) in the San Diego Gas & Electric territory, playing a critical role in the adoption of distributed generation and energy storage projects throughout the region.
+CSE is the only third-party administrator in California to run the Self-Generation Incentive Program (SGIP) for a major investor-owned utility, San Diego Gas & Electric®.
+SGIP plays a critical role in the adoption of distributed generation and energy storage projects throughout the region.

-Through SGIP, rebates are offered to utility customers who install clean and energy-efficient distributed generation and storage technologies that reduce on-site electrical demand and greenhouse gas emissions.
+Through SGIP, rebates are offered to utility customers who install clean and energy-efficient technologies that reduce greenhouse gas emissions and electric demand on the grid.
 In San Diego, CSE provides technical and financial assistance to those interested in advancing energy storage, fuel cells, wind, waste energy recovery, pressure reduction turbines and combined heat and power technologies.

 SGIP program image of battery energy storage